HousamKak/Collatz-Voxel-Terrain/README.md

   - In-game minimap with treasures, waypoints, and player marker

 - **Map Activities**
-  - 🎯 5 hidden treasures placed at Collatz “peaks”
+  - 🎯 5 hidden treasures placed at Collatz "peaks"
-  - 🔍 3 special “discoveries” based on mathematical patterns
+  - 🔍 3 special "discoveries" based on mathematical patterns
   - 📍 Place and teleport to custom waypoints

 - **Utility**